SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Background

 \subsection{Aspect-Oriented Programming}

-Hierarchical mechanisms of object-oriented languages cannot modularize all concerns of interest in complex systems. \emph{Aspect-oriented programming} (AOP) has been proposed to improve the separation of concerns that crosscut the modularity of the rest of the implementation by defining aspects that are dynamically executed~\cite{KHH+01}.

-The basic concepts of AOP are join points, pointcuts, advice, aspects, and weaving. \emph{Join points} are well-defined points in the execution of the program, e.g., a method call or execution, getting or setting an object field.
-Join points can be considered as vertices in a call graph determined at runtime, in which edges are control-flow relations. \emph{Pointcuts} are collections of join points that are defined using designators matching specific join points at runtime.
-An \emph{advice} is a method-like construct that can be attached to a pointcut and that is used to declare that some piece of code should execute at each of the join points in a pointcut. \emph{Aspects} are modular units of crosscutting implementation, composed of pointcut and advice declarations.
-Finally, aspect \emph{weaving} is a program transformation that combines aspect and non-aspect pieces of code so that applicable pieces of advice run at appropriate join points.
+Hierarchical mechanisms of object-oriented languages cannot modularize all concerns of interest in complex systems. \emph{Aspect-oriented programming} (AOP) has been proposed to improve the separation of concerns, crosscutting the modularity of the rest of the implementation by dynamically executing aspects~\cite{KHH+01}.
+The basic concepts of AOP are join points, pointcuts, advice, and aspects. \emph{Join points} are well-defined points in the execution of the program, e.g., a method call or execution.
+They can be considered vertices in a call graph determined at runtime, with edges representing control-flow relations. \emph{Pointcuts} are collections of join points defined using designators matching specific join points at runtime.
+An \emph{advice} is a method-like construct that can be attached to a pointcut, and that is used to declare that some piece of code should execute at each of the join points in a pointcut.
+Finally, \emph{aspects} are modular units of crosscutting implementation, composed of pointcut and advice declarations.